Studying on a screen

 You can highlight and make notes on-screen on the Word and PDF versions on online materials, see Additional module material formats for more information.

 Options for printing

 Print at home

 If you occasionally do want to have paper versions of learning materials you can print the Word and PDF formats of module materials.

 If you find reading on white paper difficult you could try buying a pack of coloured overlays to save the need to print on coloured paper.
 You can buy these online or in high street stationery shops.

 Printed materials if you have a disability

-If you have told us about a disability and identified that, due to a disability-related need, you would benefit from receiving online module materials in print, you'll need to talk to an advisor to discuss a range of strategies which may be more beneficial.
+If you have provided evidence of a disability and identified that, due to a disability-related need, you may benefit from receiving online module materials in print, you'll need to talk to an advisor to discuss a range of strategies which may be more beneficial.